Deciding to File Bankruptcy or Not

 How Will Filing Bankruptcy Affect My Children?

-Learn how bankruptcy may affect your children, including whether they'll lose property, be able to get college loans, continue receiving child support payments, and more.
+Learn how bankruptcy might affect your children, including whether they'll lose property, be able to get college loans, continue receiving child support payments, and more.

 -